 In April 2014, the state Court of Appeals said the judge at the second trial shouldn't have allowed evidence about a wrongful death lawsuit and child custody complaint.

-The judge overseeing the civil case had previously declared Young responsible for his wife's death after he failed to respond to the claims of Michelle's relatives.
-The default judgment did not declare innocence or guilt in the killing.
+The judge overseeing the civil case had previously declared Young responsible for his wife's death after he failed to respond to the claims of Michelle's relatives in civil court.
+The default judgment in civil court did not declare innocence or guilt in the criminal case.

 Since then, the conviction was vacated by the North Carolina Court of Appeals and the order for a new trial halted by the North Carolina Supreme Court, which sent the case back to the Court of Appeals.
 The appeals court ruled last year that an evidentiary hearing should be held in Wake County Superior Court.